 Here's where you might see your Shopping ads across the web:

 - The Shopping tab on Google Search (in select countries)

-- Google Search, next to search results and separate from text ads
+- Google Search, next to search results (separate from text ads) and Google Images

 - Google Search Partner websites, including YouTube in some countries (if your campaign is set to include search partners), not applicable for free listings

 Your Shopping ads and free listings can appear at the same time as text ads, because we want to give shoppers access to the full variety of products that match their search.
 This means that shoppers can find the best match before clicking through to make a purchase, which might help you close the sale.